WordiiiDev/WordiiiDev/README.md

 - WordiiiDev
-- Im A Web Designer And Good At Stuff Like Programming.
+- Im A Web Developer And Python Programmer.
-- My Dream Is To Become A Brogrammer